thoas/django-sluggable/docs/usage.rst

 .. image:: http://ragefaces.s3.amazonaws.com/503e3b03ae7c700dcb000057/1e6b90eb5b4fd404356004c534bfa613.png

-Let's rewrite it with `django-multiurl`_ to dispatch our slug management betwee multiple views.
+Let's rewrite it with `django-multiurl`_ to dispatch our slug management between multiple views.

 With this new method, we don't have to rewrite ``UserDetailView.get`` anymore::